hermeznetwork/docs/docs/faq/coordinators.md

 Yes.
 You can find this guide [here](../developers/coordinator.md).

-### How do you register a Coordinator?
+### How do you register as a Coordinator?

 You can use a JavaScript tool, [cli-bidding](https://github.com/hermeznetwork/cli-bidding) to register your node as a Coordinator.

 ### How many transactions can be processed per batch?

-Number of transactions per batch depend on the circuit used.
+The number of transactions per batch depends on the circuit used.
 Hermez accepts two different circuit sizes: 344 transactions and 1912 transactions.

 ### I am having technical issues running a Coordinator node.
 Who can I contact for support?